Simple steps can improve your sense of well-being and your quality of life after cancer treatment. Find out what you can

 Vary your diet to include lots of fruits and vegetables, as well as whole grains.
 When it comes to selecting your entrees, the American Cancer Society recommends that cancer survivors:

-- Eat five or more servings of fruits and vegetables every day
+- Eat at least 2.5 cups of fruits and vegetables every day

 - Choose healthy fats, including omega-3 fatty acids, rather than saturated fats or trans fats

 - Select proteins that are low in saturated fat, such as fish, lean meats, eggs, nuts, seeds and legumes